Aldin322/Yasinusta/readme.txt

   parameter when instantiating ``SacrificeBot``.
 When a clock is provided it will iteratively deepen until it either reaches that depth or the allocated time budget expires.
-* Move ordering prioritizes captures and checks to improve pruning.
+* Move ordering prioritizes principal-variation moves, transposition-table hits, killers, history moves, captures, and checks to improve pruning.
 * Quiescence search keeps following forcing moves (captures/checks) at the leaf nodes so the evaluation only happens after the position settles.
 * Scores are reported in centipawns from the side to move's perspective.
 * The ``sacrifice_margin`` argument controls how close two moves must score for the engine to prefer the line that gives up more of its own material.
+* Iterative deepening uses a shared transposition table so each new depth reuses the best line found so far; the CLI prints that principal variation for easy analysis after every standalone search.